websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/devops/configuring-a-password-policy.md

 ## Creating a Custom Password Policy

-There are some scenarios where utilizing a custom password policy would be useful.
-For example, if you needed to require certain users or user groups of your Site to have stricter password rules.
+Utilizing a custom password policy might be useful in some scenarios.
+For example, if you required certain users or user groups of your Site to have stricter password rules.
+To create a custom policy,

 1. Navigate to *Control Panel* &rarr; *Security* &rarr; *Password Policies*.